15 Best Sunflower Fields in Texas (2026 Guide) — Farms, U-Pick, and Wild Fields

 Maxwell’s Pumpkin Farm

-Since they allow you to pick your own sunflowers they stop doing photo shootings once the farm has become bare.
+Since they allow you to pick your own sunflowers, they stop doing photo shoots once the farm has become bare.
 Try your best to get out to the farm as soon as the sunflowers bloom to ensure you don’t miss this perfect background for all of your sunflower Instagram photos!

 Due to the high volume of people visiting this farm, it is best to buy tickets online.
-This is one of the more pricey farms but well worth it considering all of their attractions.
+This is one of the more pricey farms, but well worth it considering all of its attractions.
 A weekend pass is 14.95 when you purchase online and 17.95 if you walk in.

 Wildseed Farms